-While some positions demand no flexibility at all, just remind yourself of triangle chokes or Gogoplatas which are impossible to hit if your muscles are stiff.
-So it’s time to get to know how yoga for BJJ affects your grappling performance.
+Yoga for BJJ sounds weird to many of you, right?
+Well, it is one of the greatest ways to boost your flexibility and develop into a superb grappling phenom.
+While some positions demand no flexibility at all, others like triangle chokes or Gogoplatas feel nearly impossible when your muscles are stiff.
+So it’s time to get to know how yoga for BJJ can affect your grappling performance.

 What Are The Benefits Of Yoga For BJJ?

 BJJ is a martial art that demands superb levels of flexibility and an amazing ability to quickly transition from position to position or submission to submission.
 So here is the list of the most important benefits of yoga for BJJ performance:

 - It boosts your flexibility, one of the most important parts of BJJ.
 Have you ever seen a world champion with stiff hips or shoulders?
 While you don’t need to be made of rubber, flexibility will help you become a healthier and more successful fighter.

 - It teaches you to breath.
 Learning to breathe properly decreases your pulse and fatigue levels during a tough roll.
 Yoga is your perfect ally here, teaching you to become aware of how you are breathing, even in awkward positions.
 Each roll demands careful breath control.
 Look at this BJJ video on breath work:

 - It helps you develop spatial intelligence.
 To the uninitiated the gogoplata may look like a human pretzel, requiring an elaborate knotwork of legs and arms.
 Yoga will teach you to be aware of your body’s position in space, allowing you to recreate the complex positions your coach demonstrates.

 - It increases strength and balance.
 Some yoga drills are designed to make your muscles stronger while others require fine tuning your sense of equilibrium.
 These attributes are vital to anyone interested in unlocking their maximum potential in BJJ.